resque/resque-loner/README.markdown

                ^------------------------------ Prefix for this plugin
     ^----------------------------------------- Your redis namespace

 The last part of this key is the job's ID, which is pretty much your queue item's payload.
-For our CacheSweeper job, the payload would be `{ 'class': 'CacheSweeper', 'args': [15] }`.
+For our CacheSweeper job, the payload would be:

+    { 'class': 'CacheSweeper', 'args': [15] }`

 The default method to create a job ID from these parameters  is to do some normalization on the payload and then md5'ing it (defined in `Resque::Plugins::Loner::UniqueJob#redis_key`).

 You could also use the whole payload or anything else as a redis key, as long as you make sure these requirements are met: